RudraMenon/RudraMenon.github.io/index.md

 ![Plus minus vs points played](pp.png)

 Last, we create a plot to visualize passing percentage vs points played.
 This is an interesting plot because it seems to show a very clear trend where players who have a low passing percentage do not play nearly as much as those with higher passing percentages.
 The trend is exaggerated by the fact that there are no outliers in terms of this principle.
 All 4 of the lowest passing percentage individuals fall below the trend on this plot.
+Some of the 100% passing percentage individuals are not values that should be considered, since they only throw a few passes over the course of the season, unlike others who throw many hundreds.

 ```markdown
 pass_perc <- passing